The 15 Best Gifts for the Artist in Your Life

 Gift Ideas for Artists: Art Classes

 What about buying someone you love the gift of an art class or retreat?
 You can find them locally or online.
-Here’s a few I offer online:
+Here’s a few I offer in my shop.

 And here’s some art classes and retreats I’m lusting over these days: